jonaskahn/cadence/docs/concepts/plugin-system.md

 - **No More Loops**: Eliminated the `tools → agent` edge that caused infinite loops
 - **Standardized Interface**: All plugins follow the same edge configuration pattern

+## Plugin Context and Coordinator Guardrails

+Plugins participate in a coordinated flow where the orchestrator tracks lightweight routing context to improve safety:

+- `plugin_context.same_agent_consecutive_routes`: consecutive route counter for the same agent
+- `plugin_context.last_routed_agent`: last agent chosen by the coordinator

+The coordinator uses this context to enforce a consecutive same-agent routing limit (`coordinator_consecutive_agent_route_limit`).
+Once reached, execution is routed to the `suspend` node to prevent unproductive loops.
+The counters reset when the coordinator selects a different agent or decides to `goto_finalize`.

 ## Configuration

 - Plugins directory: `CADENCE_PLUGINS_DIR` (single path or JSON list)